isaackuek/isaackuek.me/_posts/2018-05-18-wait-staff-reviews.md

 # 2 of 2: The diner experience

 From the interviews I've gathered, there is a small window where diners have the highest tendency to leave reviews.
 I brainstormed many different entry points to collecting feedback.
 Perhaps we can send an email after they've dined?
 What if we sent them a simple text that they can reply with their feedback?
 For the initial designs, I opted for two ways to review on a receipt: a QR code, and an SMS link to the feedback.

-- This allows for any restaurant to easily adopt and integrate the tool into their Point of Sale systems without previously having customer details.
+This allows for any restaurant to easily adopt and integrate the tool into their Point of Sale systems without previously having customer details.
-- Restaurants can include a small incentive for diners if they were to leave a review.
-- In the future, this can also work with digital receipts by adding the feedback link.

 [04 Server Experience]